Fluoxetine Patient Tips

-- Fluoxetine is a medicine used to treat certain conditions associated with mood.
+- Fluoxetine is a medicine that may be used to treat several conditions associated with mood.
 Experts aren't sure exactly how it works but believe its effects are due to its ability to block the reuptake of serotonin by nerves.
 This results in an increase in serotonin concentrations in the nerve synapse (the space between two nerves).

 - The activity of fluoxetine against other neurotransmitters appears much less than some other antidepressants.

 - Fluoxetine belongs to a group of medicines called Selective Serotonin Reuptake Inhibitors (SSRIs).

 - May be used in the treatment depression and to help maintain relief from depression in adults and children aged 8 to 18 years.

 - May be helpful for the relief of symptoms of obsessive-compulsive disorder (OCD) in adults and children aged 7 to 17 years.

 - May be useful in the treatment of the eating disorder, bulimia nervosa, to relieve moderate-to-severe symptoms such as binge-eating and vomiting.

 - Has been used to treat panic disorder in adults, with or without agoraphobia (an extreme avoidance of situations that could cause panic).

 - May also be used in the treatment of premenstrual dysphoric disorder (PMDD) - a condition characterized by severe depressive symptoms, irritability, and tension prior to menstruation.